kisp/asgl/README.md

 # Important files

-README.md, README.pdf
-: the README text as markdown and as pdf

 Dockerfile
 : executable instructions to build a [docker](https://www.docker.com/) container for compiling and running ASGL based on a clean ubuntu image